doubletake

 The crucial importance of the editing process.

 Editing your own work is as important as the act of pressing the shutter.
 Once the shutter is pressed the photograph exists (if the camera functions properly and the film is loaded correctly), but it is like a thought that has been scribbled into a notebook.
 It might be an incredible statement or an important part of a plot but it has not been selected and included in the narrative.
 It has not been validated.
-Most writers (possibly near to none) can write without editing their work.
-I'll draw the connection that a photographer can not create a body of work without editing.
+Most writers cannot write without editing their work.
+I'll draw the connection that a photographer cannot create a body of work without editing.
 And the argument that Garry Winogrand didn't edit a large amount of film after he passed and it was still included in his body of work doesn't count here.
 He was a ferocious editor of his own work during his lifetime.

 We need to observe, analyze and select our work constantly.
 Too much important growth and development originate in that process.
 A photographer needs to nourish their growth, prevent creative stagnation and contraction.
 It is our crucial daily practice, it should provide us with joy and excitement.
 We can not be afraid of making decisions and the courage to define ourselves.